For more than a decade, we’ve been quietly building an endowment for our children.

 Your $1,000 is added to the Foundation’s growing endowment fund and invested wisely.

 Since it is invested (and not immediately spent), your $1,000 produces interest, dividends, and capital gains, growing in value.
 A portion of the growth produced by your $1,000 is given to St. Mary’s School annually.

 Operating, Scholarship and Administrative Funds

 The Foundation’s endowment grows and maintains an operating fund, a scholarship fund, and an administrative fund.
 The operating fund and scholarship fund support St. Mary’s Catholic School so that it will continue to grow and be affordable to those who attend.
 The administrative fund provides for the expense of operating the Foundation itself.
 Undesignated gifts to the Foundation are split 70% to the operating fund, 25% to the scholarship fund, and 5% to the administrative fund.

 The Operating Fund is a crucial part of the endowment fund, because it supports the general operations of St. Mary’s School.
 This fund helps with the cost of books, supplies, teacher and staff salaries and benefits, utilities, maintenance, improvements, and more.

 The Scholarship Fund provides tuition assistance to as many qualified students and their families as possible, thus enabling them to have access to affordable, faith-based education.
-The School awards the actual scholarships from the grant given them by the Foundation.
+The School awards the actual scholarships and financial aid from the grant given them by the Foundation.

 The Administrative Fund supports the day-to-day operations of the Foundation including general administrative, bookkeeping, and marketing expenses.